meet0723patel/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor
-Created an intelligent digital stockbroker advising users into investments using a trained linear regression model to forecast stock prices using Python, Matplotlib, Scikit, and Quandl.
+Created an intelligent digital stockbroker advising users into investments using a trained linear regression model to forecast stock prices.

+For this project, the following were used:

+- Python
+- Matplotlib
+- Scikit
+- Quandl